SPED - Special Education

 Curriculum design, development, and adaptation for students with moderate and severe disabilities; includes the following basic curriculum areas: domestic/home living, self-care, socialization, community living, leisure and recreation, and functional academics; a focus is on providing instruction in these areas in inclusive educational settings; and an emphasis throughout the course is on the evaluation of curriculum and program effectiveness.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: SPED 436.

-SPED 438 Collaborating with Families credit: 3 or 4 Hours.
+SPED 438 Collaboration with Diverse Families in Special Education credit: 4 Hours.

 SPED 440 Instructional Strategies I credit: 4 Hours.